ShazStar/blog/_posts/2025-03-26-My_Very_Personal_T440p_Arch_Linux_Installation_Guide.md

 ---
 layout: post
 title: My Very Personal T440p Arch Linux Installation Guide
-date: 2024-05-04 20:45:00 +0800
+date: 2025-03-26 00:00:00 +0800
 category: Tutorial
 tags: [tutorial]
 ---
 I've been using macOS for pretty much 6 years now, and Windows since I was at the young age.
 In between I've always been curious about Linux but never really seriously learn or actually using them on a daily basis, until recently with me hosting Minecraft Server, I decided to use Ubuntu as the system and hosted Minecraft server on it.
 But for my secondary laptop, ThinkPad T440p.
 I've decided to go with something that's technically more suitable for more experienced Linux users, which is Arch Linux.

-I decided to write this guide to myself to memorize things I did during the installation, pretty much everyone who used Arch just tell people to follow the Arch Wiki instead, it's actually a really good and detailed guide but it only covers the very basics, so I've decided to gather up stuffs that I've searched through the internet and make my own "customized" guide that hopefully could also help others to install Arch Linux with DE, I'll be using KDE in this guide but I'll also write a guide for XFCE too, not to mention I was originally going to use XFCE as my DE of choices but because of how it's actually not so suitable for laptop usages with its power management settings, I decided to switch to KDE instead.
-But I'll also include XFCE guide since I still think it's a really good and lightweight DE to use, but KDE is actually way more feature rich than XFCE.
-But in the end, just pick what you preferred. :)
+I decided to write this guide to myself to memorize things I did during the installation, pretty much everyone who used Arch just tell people to follow the Arch Wiki instead, it's actually a really good and detailed guide but it only covers the very basics, so I've decided to gather up stuffs that I've searched through the internet and make my own "customized" guide that hopefully could also help others to install Arch Linux with DE, I'll be picking KDE as my desktop environment in this guide.

 ## Basic Installation